 \section{Conclusion and future work}

-In this paper, we propose a Sparse Outliers Iterative Removal (SO-IR) algorithm to model the background of a video.
-We find that, a few 'discriminative' frames are already enough to model the background.
-We propose the sparse representation process to refine the original data set.
-Although exploring the 'discriminative' frames wastes us some time, it saves us much more time in modeling the background.
-Besides, we propose a cyclic iteration process to extract the background, which combines a tensor-wise PCA model and a pixel-wise outlier removal strategy.
-SO-IR achieves high accuracy as well as high speed simultaneously in dealing with the real video sequences.
-Especially, it shows its great advantage in large-scale problems.
+In this paper, we propose a Sparse Outlier Iterative Removal (SOIR) algorithm to model the background of a video sequence.
+We find that a few discriminative frames are already sufficient to model the background.
+We use the sparse representation process to reduce the size of the video.
+Although it takes our algorithm some time to explore the 'discriminative' frames, it saves much more time in modeling the background.
+A cyclic iteration process is proposed for background extraction.
+SOIR achieves both high accuracy and high speed simultaneously when dealing with real-life video sequences.
+In particular, SOIR has an advantage in solving large-scale tasks.

-In the future work, we will deal with some more complex problems, in which the background is no longer stable among different frames.
-The work of sparse representation will be further combined with the background modeling problem.
+As future work, we will deal with some additional complex problems in which the background is no longer stable among different frames.